fgronqvist/votingbooth/documentation/week_report.md

 * Basic poll structure with crud capabilities for the poll (no voting options yet)
 * Layout work and fix for user/account
 * Voting options added
+* Added possibility to vote (anonymously) on polls

 ## Time worked